Velektron/oreilly2020/The life beyond event sourcing/notes.md

 ## Event sourcing
 ### How does it work ?
-- Event needs to be played in chronological order
+- Events needs to be played in chronological order
 - Events are immutable so no update

 ### Events